 The Plasket comes in several colors and snaps on and off a handlebar-mounting-device so I can take it with me into places (local restaurants, markets, etc.).
 It rained during the final part of my ride and I love that it is weather-resistant (although it doesn’t protect its contents from rain).
 I do have difficulty figuring out where to put my front light, however, as the Plasket blocks it.

-My Plasket had one other usability fail.
+My Plasket had one other little issue.
 See the rest of this RideStory below for that.
 I’m road-testing it again during the next few days and will give my rating out of five stars and whether or not I would recommend you buy it after that.
 Stay tuned!

 A Tisket, A Tasket!
 A Road-Test of Upcycled Ocean Plastic!